 The central aim of the Renovation Wave for buildings, launched by the EU Commission in mid-October 2020 as part of the Green Deal, is to reduce consumption in the building sector, which is one Europe’s largest sources of emissions.

-As Stefan Moser points out, digitization has great importance in relation to the current renovation rate for existing buildings and the ambitious climate targets which have been set.
-If digitization helps us to capture and collect data precisely and at high frequency, we have to ask ourselves how we can use the data we collect to optimally control energy consumption in the building.
+As Stefan Moser points out, digitisation has great importance in relation to the current renovation rate for existing buildings and the ambitious climate targets which have been set.
+If digitisation helps us to capture and collect data precisely and at high frequency, we have to ask ourselves how we can use the data we collect to optimally control energy consumption in the building.

 Accordingly, alongside the introduction of binding minimum standards for the energy performance of existing buildings, the establishment of a smart readiness indicator as a guideline for measuring the intelligence capability of buildings, that is, the possibility of connecting digital systems and services, forms another of the planned measures.
 However, for Stefan Moser it is clear that residents’ consumption behaviour is also extremely important for achieving the goals.